‘Deadliest Catch’ Captain Sig Hansen Is Now Being Sued By Uber Driver For Alleged Attack

 — Southernkimmy (@southernkimmy) August 30, 2017

 But not everything has been negative for Sig.
 His younger daughter Mandy married Pederson, and on Father’s Day, his oldest daughter, Nina, had a baby boy, Jaxsen.
 Both daughters were adopted by Hansen when he married his wife June.
-Although he does not have a relationship with his biological daughter Melissa, he is very close to Nina and Mandy, with the later, working on the F/V Northwestern, on the Deadliest Catch.
+Although he does not have a relationship with his biological daughter Melissa, he is very close to Nina and Mandy, with the latter working on the F/V Northwestern on Deadliest Catch.

-What do you think about Uber driver Waheed Lawal filing a lawsuit against Deadliest Catch captain, Sig Hansen?
+What do you think about Uber driver Waheed Lawal filing a lawsuit against Deadliest Catch captain Sig Hansen?
 Please share your opinion below!

 [Featured Image by Streeter Lecka/Getty Images]